Vocational education and training will be reformed to meet the needs of students and working life

 Matias Marttinen, Special Adviser, tel. +358 44 269 3113 (requests for interviews with the Minister of Education and Culture)

-Material on decisions will be made available online (as soon after the government plenary session as possible) (in finnish)
+Material on decisions will be made available online (in Finnish)